Fauna of Madagascar: Malagasy living mammals

 Lemurs: As of 2008, there are officially 99 species and subspecies of lemur, 39 of which have been described by zoologists between 2000 and 2008.
 Of the 51 species that were evaluated by the IUCN that year, 43 were categorized as threatened to some degree, with six species being classified as "Critically Endangered", the designation of highest risk.
 The evaluations became considerably more pessimistic in 2012.

 Eupleridae: Primary among these malagasy carnivores is the fossa (Cryptoprocta ferox), an animal similar in appearance to a feline.
 Other Malagasy carnivores include the fanaloka (Fossa fossana), which, despite its scientific name, should not be confused with the fossa.
 Nor should it be confused with the very similarly named falanouc (Eupleres goudotii), also known as the Malagasy small-toothed civet.
 Five species of mongoose are also found in Madagascar, as is the small Indian civet, one of the carnivores believed to have been introduced to the island.

 Tenrecidae: Three species of tenrec (the otter shrews) are found on the African mainland.
 The majority of tenrecs, around 30 species, are found in Madagascar.
 They have radiated into many different niches.
-For example, web-footed tenrecs (Limnogale mergulus) resemble river otters in appearance and behaviour.
-The lesser hedgehog tenrec (Echinops telfairi) resembles its namesake the hedgehog.
+For example, web-footed tenrecs (Limnogale mergulus) resemble river otters in appearance and behaviour, while the lesser hedgehog tenrec (Echinops telfairi) resembles its namesake, the hedgehog.

 Rodents: About 30 species of indigenous rodent are known from Madagascar, three of which are now extinct.
 They are all members of the muroid subfamily Nesomyinae.
 These have also radiated into various niches, with vole-like forms, arboreal mice, fossorial varieties, and rabbit-like forms.

 Bats: Approximately 69 species of bat are known from Madagascar, more than half of which are endemic to the island (see List of bats of Madagascar).